ShopRite debunks exit rumour, says we are not leaving Nigeria

 “We have only just opened to Nigerian investors which we have also been talking to just before now.
 We are not leaving, who leaves over a $30billion investment and close shop?
 It doesn’t sound right.

-“We only just given this opportunity to Nigeria investors to come in and also help drive our expansion plan in Nigeria.
+“We only gave this opportunity to Nigeria investors to come in and also help drive our expansion plan in Nigeria.
 So we are not leaving.

-“I have tried to say this as too many people as I can.
+“I have tried to say this to many people as I can.
 There should be no panic at all and all of that.
 There is no truth in that report.”

 Recall that reports have been circulating that the retail outlet has started a formal process to consider the potential sale of all or a majority of stake in its supermarkets in Nigeria.